The Dual Role of AI in Healthcare Cybersecurity in 2025

 Featured Content

-With no end to staffing shortages in sight, it’s important to consider time and cost-savings technology options.
-For instance, robotic process automation (RPA) can easily adapt to fluctuating volumes and offload repetitive tasks traditionally handled by staff, ultimately increasing staff productivity.
+With staffing shortages still on the minds of healthcare finance leaders, it’s important for hospitals and health systems to consider time and cost-savings technology options, such as robotic process automation (RPA).
+RPA can easily adapt to fluctuating volumes and offload repetitive tasks traditionally handled by staff, ultimately increasing staff productivity.

 Beyond simple screen scraping and keystroke emulation, RPA is also evolving to more sophisticated solutions that interact directly with objects in the user interface of systems, leveraging artificial intelligence to enable more robust automation.